JerryJohnThomas/highprep_sde/CV/proposal.md

 ## Process

-We calculate the pixels per cm using some reference and this value can be used to estimate the dimensions of the object.
+- We calculate the pixels per cm using some reference and this value can be used to estimate the dimensions of the object.

+- We classify the object being placed in the focus using some classification technique(can be decided based on needs).

+- Then we use edge detection techniques to calculate dimensions(in pixels) related to the respective shape of the packaging and then use the `pixels per cm` value to convert the dimensions.

+- Using the dimensions, calculate the volume for the respective shape.

+## Future Work

+The accuracy of this technique will not be 100% since we are estimating only from RGB images.
+But using LiDAR or any other sensor, this can be hugely improved.